vemonet/bgee_web/README.md

 # 🐝 Bgee website

 Code for the Bgee website available at [https://www.bgee.org](https://www.bgee.org).
+Bgee is a database for retrieval and comparison of gene expression patterns across multiple animal species.

-It uses [React Router 7](https://reactrouter.com/home) to serve the pages with server-side rendering (SSR).
+This website uses [React Router 7](https://reactrouter.com/home) to serve the pages with server-side rendering (SSR).

 ## 🛠️ Development